 Biography

-A Fantastic Woman won the Oscar for Best Foreign Film in 2018 and, as his screenwriter, Gonzalo Maza was awarded the Silver Bear for Best Screenplay and two Platino Awards (Ibero-American Academy Awards) for the writing of this film and Gloria
+A Fantastic Woman won the Oscar for Best International Film in 2018 and, as its screenwriter, he was awarded the Silver Bear for Best Screenplay at the Berlin Film Festival and two Platino Awards (Ibero-American Academy Awards) for writing this film and Gloria.

 IMDB page